FULC LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, May 02, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Fulcrum Therapeutics, Inc. (“Fulcrum” or the "Company") ( FULC) of a class action securities lawsuit.
+NEW YORK, May 4, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Fulcrum Therapeutics, Inc. ("Fulcrum" or the "Company") (NASDAQ: FULC) of a class action securities lawsuit.

-The lawsuit on behalf of Fulcrum Therapeutics, Inc. investors has been commenced in the United States District Court for New Jersey.
-Affected investors purchased or otherwise acquired certain Fulcrum securities between March 3, 2022 and March 8, 2023.
+CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Fulcrum investors who were adversely affected by alleged securities fraud between March 3, 2022 and March 8, 2023.
 Follow the link below to get more information and be contacted by a member of our team:

-CASE DETAILS: According to the filed complaint, during the class period, Fulcrum made materially false and/or misleading statements and/or failed to disclose that: (i) the preclinical data submitted in support of FTX-6058 (an investigational oral fetal hemoglobin inducer for the treatment of sickle cell disease and other hemoglobinopathies) showed safety concerns regarding potential hematological malignancies; (ii) the foregoing safety concerns increased the likelihood that the FDA would place a clinical hold on preclinical studies of FTX-6058; (iii) accordingly, the Company had overstated FTX-6058’s clinical and/or commercial prospects; and (iv) as a result, the Company’s public statements were materially false and misleading at all relevant times.
+CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (i) the preclinical data submitted in support of FTX-6058 (an investigational oral fetal hemoglobin inducer for the treatment of sickle cell disease and other hemoglobinopathies) showed safety concerns regarding potential hematological malignancies; (ii) the foregoing safety concerns increased the likelihood that the FDA would place a clinical hold on preclinical studies of FTX-6058; (iii) accordingly, the Company had overstated FTX-6058's clinical and/or commercial prospects; and (iv) as a result, the Company's public statements were materially false and misleading at all relevant times.

-WHAT THIS MEANS TO SHAREHOLDERS: If you suffered a loss in FULC during the relevant timeframe, you have until June 27, 2023 to request that the Court appoint you as lead plaintiff.
+WHAT'S NEXT?
+If you suffered a loss in Fulcrum during the relevant time frame, you have until June 27, 2023 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services' Top 50 Report as one of the top securities litigation firms in the United States.